Beta Feature — Meeting Copilot is currently in beta. To request access, please reach out to the Tenzo team directly.

 - Override ATS Field Sync (intake only) — Opens a modal with the same ATS field checkbox list as the template editor.
 The modal is pre-populated with the currently-selected template’s default field set.
 Any changes you make here narrow the sync on a per-note basis without editing the underlying template — useful when a particular intake should only write a subset of fields.
 Switching the template always resets the override back to the new template’s defaults.

 - Email summary when generated — Toggle whether the generated summary or JD is emailed when it’s ready.
-If enabled, enter the recipient email (Tenzo will pre-fill the meeting organizer’s email when available).
+This is on by default and pre-filled with the email of whoever created the note; edit the recipient or turn it off as needed.

 Meeting Transcription Bot